shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/alles/master/pics/set.jpg)

-Turns an ESP32 & an i2s chip & speaker into a WiFi controlled battery powered 10-voice synthesizer.
-Supports additive sine, saw, pulse/square, triangle oscillators, a Karplus-Strong string oscillator, and a full FM stage including support for DX7 patches.
+**alles** is a many-speaker distributed synthesizer that responds to control signals over WiFi.
+Each synth supports up to 10 additive sine, saw, pulse/square, triangle oscillators, Karplus-Strong string oscillators, and a full FM stage including support for DX7 patches.
 They're cheap to make ($7 for the ESP, $6 for the I2S amp, speakers from $0.50 up depending on quality).
 And only a few soldering points.

 The synthesizers listen to UDP multicast messages.
-The idea is you can install a bunch of them throughout a space and make a distributed / spatial version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled as a group or individually from a laptop or phone or etc.
+The idea is you can install a bunch of them throughout a space and make a distributed / spatial version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled as a group or individually from a laptop or phone or etc. It's pretty fun!

 ## Putting it together